NorthCoastChurch/IT-Policy/Policy-21-Network-Security-And-Remote-Access.md

 **Remote Access**

-It is the responsibility of North Coast Church employees, volunteers/directors, contractors, vendors, and agents, with remote access privileges to North Coast Church’s corporate network, to ensure that their remote access connection is given the same consideration as the user’s on-site connection to North Coast Church.
+It is the responsibility of North Coast Church employees, volunteers, contractors, vendors, and agents, with remote access privileges to North Coast Church’s corporate network, to ensure that their remote access connection is given the same consideration as the user’s on-site connection to North Coast Church.

 General access to the Internet, through the North Coast Church network is permitted for employees who have flat-rate services and only for business purposes.
 North Coast Church employees are responsible to ensure that they: